ssuryanarayanan/Qi-Docs/docs/QiTypes.rst

 **Parameters**

-*streamId*: Id of the stream for which type request will be made
+*streamId*: Id of the stream for which the type request is made

 **Security** Allowed by administrator and user accounts

-**Operation** Returns the type definition associated with a stream
+**Operation** Returns the type definition that is associated with a stream

 GetType( )
 ----------------